shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/bid-request.md

 1. `an_placement_id`
 1. `ext_placement_code`
 1. `ext_pub_code` (the publisher's default tag)
-1. Your member's default placement (set up for your account by your Technical Account Manager before production login credentials are even assigned)
+1. Your member's default placement (set up for your account by your Technical Account Manager before production login credentials are even assigned).

 If none of the above are available, Xandr will not submit a bid.
 Note that each `ext_placement_code` can map to only one placement in Xandr, and each `ext_pub_code` can map to only one publisher in Xandr.